-An attacker uses the token generated for consumption by resource server to obtain access to another resource server.
+An attacker uses a token generated for consumption by one resource server to gain access to a different resource server that mistakenly believes the token to be for it.

 Token replay:

 An attacker attempts to use a token that has already been used with that resource server in the past.